 Phillies host the White Sox on home winning streak

-BOTTOM LINE: The Philadelphia Phillies will try to keep their three-game home win streak alive when they face the Chicago White Sox.
+BOTTOM LINE: The Philadelphia Phillies will try to keep their four-game home win streak intact when they play the Chicago White Sox.

-Philadelphia has gone 7-6 in home games and 11-8 overall.
-The Phillies are fifth in the NL with 21 total home runs, averaging 1.1 per game.
+Philadelphia has an 8-6 record at home and a 12-8 record overall.
+The Phillies are 5-0 in games when they hit two or more home runs.

-Chicago is 3-15 overall and 1-6 on the road.
-The White Sox have a 0-3 record in games when they hit at least two home runs.
+Chicago has a 3-16 record overall and a 1-7 record on the road.
+The White Sox have a 2-6 record in games decided by one run.

-TOP PERFORMERS: Kyle Schwarber ranks fourth on the Phillies with five extra base hits (five home runs).
-Trea Turner is 16-for-40 with four doubles, two home runs and four RBI over the past 10 games.
+TOP PERFORMERS: Trea Turner has a .338 batting average to lead the Phillies, and has seven doubles and two home runs.
+Brandon Marsh is 10-for-34 with two home runs and five RBI over the past 10 games.

-Andrew Benintendi leads the White Sox with a .175 batting average, and has a double, four walks and two RBI.
-Dominic Fletcher is 9-for-31 with five RBI over the past 10 games.
+Gavin Sheets has three home runs, seven walks and nine RBI while hitting .250 for the White Sox.
+Dominic Fletcher is 9-for-32 with three doubles and five RBI over the last 10 games.

 INJURIES: Phillies: Luis Ortiz: 15-Day IL (ankle), Rafael Marchan: 10-Day IL (back), Taijuan Walker: 15-Day IL (shoulder), Michael Rucker: 15-Day IL (hand), Dylan Covey: 15-Day IL (shoulder)